kylesloan/automate-all-the-things/README.md

 ## TODO

-* Write idempotent bash start script
+* Write idempotent bash start script to wrap all this and skip gcp setup of terraform if user has an existing k8 setup
 * Variablize out terraform
 * Find lower level for the service account then owner to perform terraform actions